-Explanation: This article is voted yearly to set the ranges and ceiling of rate of pay for Wage & Personnel employees.
-The funding of these positions will be set in Article 5 of the Annual Town Meeting.
+Explanation: This article is voted yearly to set the ranges for Wage & Personnel employees.

-ARTICLE 22: To see if the Town will vote to amend the General Bylaws Article 2 - 11 Capital Improvement Committee as follows:
+- ARTICLE 22: To see if the Town will vote to amend the General Bylaws Article 2-11 Capital Improvement Committee as follows: - Sec.2.

-- Sec.2.
 By deleting in first sentence "\$10,000" and in its place inserting "\$25,000" - Sec.
 2. By striking in the second sentence "Annual" - Sec.
-3. By deleting in the last sentence "Annual Town Meeting" and in its place inserting "October Special Town Meeting"
+3. By deleting in the last sentence "Annual Town Meeting" and in its place inserting "October Special Town Meeting" - Sec.

-Sec.
 4. By deleting in the first sentence "annual or special Town Meeting" and in its place inserting "October Special Town Meeting"